bitterjug/devjournal-crypto/devjournal.markdown

   Maybe I can use the row/column values as the cache values for unsaved items and actual id's for saved ones.
 That's going to be a bit more complicated.

+## 2014-03-05 12:07 Wednesday

+When using the new list class for result overviews, there will no longer be a need to set the element type to div.